-Record of Firsts: First electric company in Michigan March 1880, Beginning of First Central Station (DC) Hydroelectric Power Plant in the world 24 July 1880, First city contracted street lighting in Michigan September 1881, and First Hydroelectric Power Plant in the world November 1881 (This may actually be earlier, such as Spring 1881, research continues).
+Record of Firsts: First electric company in Michigan March 1880, World’s First Central Station (DC) Hydroelectric Power Plant begins July 24, 1880, First city contracted street lighting in Michigan September 1881, and First Hydroelectric Power Plant in the world November 1881 (This may actually be earlier, such as Spring 1881, research continues).

-Grand Rapids lays claim to the first hydroelectric power plant in the world, and the first to supply commercial electric lighting service.
+Grand Rapids lays claim to the world’s first hydroelectric power plant, and the first to supply commercial electric lighting service in Michigan.
 Among the big figures in the use of water power for the city’s infant furniture industry was William T. Powers an enterprising manufacturer.
 In 1865 and 1866 he purchased the necessary river frontage and in the two following years constructed the West Side Water Power Canal, completing it in September 1868.
 He became interested in electricity after he had heard of an exhibit to take place at the Franklin Institute, Philadelphia in 1877, of an electric carbon-arc lighting system.
 Powers organized the Grand Rapids Electric Light & Power Company, March 22, 1880, which incorporated the following week on March 30, 1880.

 Frederick W. Powers, a grandson of William T. Powers, related that his grandfather attempted to make an incandescent lamp before the day of Thomas Edison’s lamp in 1879.
 The elder Powers could not solve the vacuum problem, and his lamps burned out within minutes.

 Associated with William T. Powers in this venture were William H. Powers (son of William T.), Amasas B. Watson, James Blair, Henry Spring, John L. Shaw, Thomas M. Peck, and Sluman S. Bailey.
 The company acquired a sixteen-light (Charles) Brush generator which was installed in the factory of the Wolverine Chair and Furniture Company.
 The machine was belt-driven from the line shafting of the factory, and this was driven by a waterwheel operated by water from the West Side Power Canal.